hyf0/sicp-javascript-zh/book/chapter1.1.md

 点击查看答案
 </summary>

-> In applicative-order evaluation of test(0, p()), we need to evaluate the argument expressions before we can evaluate the return expression of the function test.
-The evaluation of the argument expression p() will not terminate, however: It will keep evaluating application expressions of the form p(), and thus the evalution of test(0, p()) will not produce a legitimate value.
-In normal-order evaluation, on the other hand, the function application test(0, p()) would immediately evaluate the return expression of the function test, x === 0 ?
+> In applicative-order evaluation of test(0，p())，we need to evaluate the argument expressions before we can evaluate the return expression of the function test.
+The evaluation of the argument expression p() will not terminate，however: It will keep evaluating application expressions of the form p()，and thus the evalution of test(0，p()) will not produce a legitimate value.
+In normal-order evaluation，on the other hand，the function application test(0，p()) would immediately evaluate the return expression of the function test，x === 0 ?
 0 : y after replacing the parameter x with 0 and y with p().
 The result of the replacing would be 0 === 0 ?
 0 : p().
-The evaluation of the predicate 0 === 0 results in true and thus the conditional expression evaluates to 0, without any need to evaluate p().
+The evaluation of the predicate 0 === 0 results in true and thus the conditional expression evaluates to 0，without any need to evaluate p().

 </details>

 <div id="1-1-6b1">

-[[1]](#1-1-6a1) In JavaScript, other values are automcatically converted into true and false according to conversion rules, but we choose not to make use of these conversion rules in this book.
+[[1]](#1-1-6a1) In JavaScript，other values are automcatically converted into true and false according to conversion rules，but we choose not to make use of these conversion rules in this book.

-[[2]](#1-1-6a2) For an expression of the form a (b > 0 ? + : -) b the JavaScript interpreter would not know the precedence of the operator between a and b, and therefore such expressions are not allowed.
+[[2]](#1-1-6a2) For an expression of the form a (b > 0 ? + : -) b the JavaScript interpreter would not know the precedence of the operator between a and b，and therefore such expressions are not allowed.

 </div>